Bixie-Pvt/bixie.github.io/backend.md

 You'll need to make your API available on a server that we can communicate with from the office, not just on your laptop.
 Although this is not a system administration job, we're interested in seeing that you are comfortable with the fundamentals of installing services on Linux and/or working with cloud providers like Heroku.

-You might wish to use Linode or Digital Ocean and install both Node and MongoDB on a VPS yourself.
+You might wish to use Digital Ocean or AWS and install both Node and Postgresql on a VPS yourself.
 Alternatively you might use a combination of Heroku and MLab, both of which have free tiers available.

 ## Criteria

 Your work will be evaluated primarily on:

 * Consistency of coding style (ideally in harmony with our [JavaScript style guide](https://github.com/punkave/best-practices/blob/master/javascript.md))
-* Idiomatic use of `express`, `mongodb`, `bluebird` and `lodash`
+* Idiomatic use of `express`, `postgresql`, `bluebird` and `lodash`
 * Correct use of promises, including proper error handling. async/await may be used
 * Absence of "callback hell"
-* Efficient MongoDB queries
+* Efficient postgresql queries
 * Correct and complete unit test coverage
 * General quality of code and technical communication.